Applied mathematics: Engineering

 Mathematics is used in all branches of engineering and has subsequently developed as distinct specialties within the engineering profession.

-For example, continuum mechanics is foundational to civil, mechanical and aerospace engineering, with courses in solid mechanics and fluid mechanics being important components of the engineering curriculum.
+For example, continuum mechanics is foundational to civil, Mechanical engineering and aerospace engineering, with courses in solid mechanics and fluid mechanics being important components of the engineering curriculum.
 Continuum mechanics is also an important branch of mathematics in its own right.
 It has served as the inspiration for a vast range of difficult research questions for mathematicians involved in the analysis of partial differential equations, differential geometry and the calculus of variations.
 Perhaps the most well-known mathematical problem posed by a continuum mechanical system is the question of Navier-Stokes existence and smoothness.
 Prominent career mathematicians rather than engineers who have contributed to the mathematics of continuum mechanics are Clifford Truesdell, Walter Noll, Andrey Kolmogorov and George Batchelor.

 An essential discipline for many fields in engineering is that of control engineering.
 The associated mathematical theory of this specialism is control theory, a branch of applied mathematics that builds off the mathematics of dynamical systems.
 Control theory has played a significant enabling role in modern technology, serving a foundational role in electrical, mechanical and aerospace engineering.
-Like continuum mechanics, control theory has also become a field of mathematical research in its own right, with mathematicians such as Aleksandr Lyapunov, Norbert Wiener, Lev Pontryagin and fields medallist Pierre-Louis Lions contributing to its foundations.
+Like continuum mechanics, control theory has also become a field of mathematical research in its own right, with mathematicians such as Aleksandr Lyapunov, Norbert Wiener, Lev Pontryagin and Fields Medal recipient Pierre-Louis Lions contributing to its foundations.